 This overlap of the websites’ audience doesn’t necessarily imply a full-scale co-branding project; it might be the choice of prizes for a draw on social media.
 Apart from promotions for your own products, you might want to impress your audience with additional offers they might like.

 To understand if the prospective partner will accept your proposal, you can benchmark the volume of the unique and shared audience by hovering over the different segments of the chart.
 For example, Netflix shares 3.4m visitors with Sephora, but their unique audiences make 400M against 22M.

 Another way to find more relevant partnerships is going down to the Audience Insights section of the report and using "shared" or "excluding" filters.
-For example, you can find the websites visited both by Sephora and Pandora customers and then keep only those that fall into relevant business categories.
+For example, you can find the websites visited by both Sephora and Pandora customers and then keep only those that fall into relevant business categories.

 3. Review Your Media Partners

 Let’s say you are comparing several media platforms, and are considering two websites — both alike in reputation (and target audience).
 Should you consider both?
 Depending on how bold your brand policy is, you can try out some unconventional solutions based on audience insight.